 - Developing your knowledge of different key stages and understanding the relevance of specialisms

-- Developing presentation and classroom management skills alongside knowledge of the latest technological skills
+- Develop presentation and classroom management skills alongside knowledge of the latest technological skills

-- Learning about the world of education including Ofsted, policy standards and processes
+- Understand and learn about the world of education including Ofsted, policy standards and processes

 - As part of the Innovation and Enterprise Alliance with partner schools, access to work experience and professional development across all key stages of the Curriculum